 Debt issuance costs of \$1.9 million were incurred in connection with the Credit Facility.
-The debt issuance costs are included within "Other assets" in the condensed consolidated balance sheets and will be amortized into interest expense over the contractual term of the Credit Facility.
-There were \$1.7 million and \$1.8 million of unamortized debt issuance costs as of June 30, 2023 and March 31, 2023, respectively.
+The debt issuance costs are included within "Other assets" in the condensed consolidated balance sheets and are being amortized into interest expense over the contractual term of the Credit Facility.
+There were \$1.6 million and \$1.8 million of unamortized debt issuance costs as of September 30, 2023 and March 31, 2023, respectively.

-Pursuant to the Credit Agreement, obligations owed under the Credit Facility are secured by a first priority security interest on substantially all assets of Dynatrace LLC, including a pledge of the capital stock and other equity interests of certain subsidiaries.
+Pursuant to the Credit Agreement, obligations owed under the Credit Facility are secured by a first priority security interest on substantially all assets of Dynatrace LLC, a wholly owned subsidiary of the Company, including a pledge of the capital stock and other interests of certain subsidiaries.
 Under certain circumstances, the guarantees may be released without action by, or consent of, the holder of the Credit Facility.
 The Credit Agreement contains customary affirmative and negative covenants, including financial covenants that require the Company to maintain specified financial ratios.
-At June 30, 2023, the Company was in compliance with all applicable covenants.
+At September 30, 2023, the Company was in compliance with all applicable covenants.